GallagherSecurity/cc-rest-docs/training/README.md

 ![Enabling the public API](../../assets/server_props_turnon.png "Enabling the web server")

-The Configuration Client’s online help covers this in the topic called 'Web Services'.
+The Configuration Client's online help covers this in the topic called 'Web Services'.

 > &#9888; **Make sure 'Do not require pinned client certificates' is off in production**.
 In 8.50
 > the label changed to 'Enable REST Clients with no client certificate'.
 It ships turned off:  make